pypi/support/.github/ISSUE_TEMPLATE/limit-request.md

 ---
 name: "Limit Request: PROJECT_NAME"
-about: You want to request an upload file-size limit increase
+about: You want to request a file size limit increase
 labels: "limit request"

 ---